tommcfarlin/remove-empty-shortcodes/README.md

 # Remove Empty Shortcodes

-**TL;DR:** Removes all empty shortcodes from WordPress standard post types.
+**TL;DR:** Removes all empty shortcodes from WordPress posts and pages without altering the content in the database.

-If you've ever installed a plugin then used the plugin for an extended amount of time, then much of your contet likely includes that shortcode.
+If you've ever installed a plugin that requires a shortcode and used the plugin for an extended period, much of your content likely includes that shortcode.

-If you opt to disable that plugin and it doesn't properly clean up after itself, then much of your contennt is going to include shortcodes that don't mean anything to your readers.
+If you choose to disable that plugin and it doesn't properly clean up after itself, much of your content will include shortcodes that don't mean anything to your readers.

 This plugin removes the shortcode from what both users and search engines see.
-As of `0.3.0`, it does not remove the information from the database so if you ever reinstall the plugin, then the shortcode functionality will continue to work.
+As of version `0.3.0`, it does not remove the information from the database, so if you ever reinstall the plugin, the shortcode functionality will continue to work.

 ## Installation